jfzhang726/blog/gpt-learning/workflow.md

-Here's a refined version of your document:

----

 **Andrej Karpathy** published a 4-hour-long video in July 2024, explaining how to reproduce a GPT model.
 It took me quite some time to finish the tutorial.
 The first reason is that I typed the code line by line, pausing the video every few minutes, which made the process slow.
 More importantly, there were many details to consider, and I had to read additional documents to understand them fully.